ibm-cloud-docs/DataTransferService/faqs.md

 # FAQs
 {: #faqs}

 The Data Transfer Service is deprecated.
-As of 04 November 2024, you can't create new instances, and access to free instances will be removed.
+As of 04 November 2024, you can't create new requests for this service.
 Existing instances are supported until 03 October 2025.
 Any instances that still exist on that date will be deleted.
 {: deprecated}

 Frequently asked questions about {{site.data.keyword.cloud}} Data Transfer Service.